tonuidavies/csv/README.md

 ## Assumptions

 I have assumed that the program is always expected to read data that the structure will not change for example the date item will always be third value in the csv

+## Reasons to use python

+* Multi-paradigm.
+You can write object-oriented and functional code and there was no better way to solve this problem without using OOP
+* Python is much easy to use in data processing compared to other languages like Java.
+* Compatibility with use of linux terminal also contributed much to the decision.
+* Iteration in python is easy as this program expected me to loop through various components.